uynann/novosti/readme.md

+## How to run this Application

-* Clone the repository to the root directory of your web server
+# Clone the repository to the root directory of your web server

-* Create a MySQL database called novosti and import file novosti.sql to this database
+# Create a MySQL database called novosti and import file novosti.sql to this database

-* Modify file includes/header.php
+# Modify file includes/header.php

 email: uynann@mail.ru, password: uynann1993